bigheadG/Create-MQTT-Server/README.md

 By following these steps, you have enabled MQTT on macOS using Mosquitto.
 You can now use it for various IoT or messaging applications.
 If you need additional features like authentication or encryption, you'll need to configure Mosquitto accordingly.

+## Ensure Mosquitto is Running:
+Verify that the Mosquitto service is running properly.
+Run the following command to check its status:

+    brew services list
+Ensure that you see "mosquitto" listed with the status "started".
+If it's not running, you can start it with:

+    brew services start mosquitto
+## Restart Mosquitto: Try restarting the Mosquitto service to see if that resolves the issue:

+    brew services restart mosquitto
 ## FireWall enable
 <img width="704" alt="image" src="https://github.com/bigheadG/Create-MQTT-server-on-ubuntu-/assets/2010446/6da8b433-c0e9-4add-8445-feaad7f32583">